ABOUT SIMA

 President

-Principal of her own law firm in Wollongong, Marion’s background includes working in documentary film; teaching in Arts and Humanities at Universities in Perth, Melbourne and Sydney and running a regional not-for-profit community environmental organisation managing over $1.3m in sustainable agriculture and biodiversity projects.
-A member of SIMA since the mid 1990s, back in the Side On Café days, Marion was also a member of the NSW Jazz Co-ordination Association committee.
+Principal of her own law firm in Wollongong, Marion’s background includes working in documentary film, teaching in the Arts and Humanities at Universities in Western Australia, Victoria and New South Wales for 14 years.
+Whilst studying Law, Marion was Executive Officer of a regional not-for-profit community environmental organisation for 9 years, managing projects worth over $1m in sustainable agriculture and biodiversity conservation.
+Marion was a key player in establishing the NSW and National Landcare Networks to support community organisations and projects.
+Marion has been an active member of SIMA since the mid-1990s and volunteered on the door back in the Side On Café days.
+Marion was also a member of the NSW Jazz Co-ordination Association committee.

 Kirstin Fischer